alexisflesch/mathquest/app/docs/sockets/README.md

 ## Related Documentation

-- [Socket Event Reference](event-reference.md) - Complete list of socket events
+- [Socket Event Reference](event-reference.md) — Complete, up-to-date list of all socket events and payloads.
-- [Socket Authentication](socket-authentication.md) - How socket authentication works
+- [Socket Authentication](socket-authentication.md) — How socket authentication and authorization is handled.
-- [Socket Testing](socket-testing.md) - Guide to testing socket communications
+- [Socket Testing](socket-testing.md) — How to test socket logic and event flows.